Jacob Dinezon: Biography

 By the end of the first decade of the 20th century, Dinezon ceased publishing altogether, although it is not clear why.
 The literary critic A. Mukdoni suggests that Dinezon’s close relationship with Peretz may have led to the demise of Dinezon’s writing career because Dinezon’s aspirations became subservient or merged with Peretz’s.

 The outbreak of the First World War in 1914 forced Dinezon into a new role: community benefactor.
 As refugees poured into Warsaw from the war zone between Russia and Germany, Dinezon and I. L. Peretz helped found an orphanage and establish schools for displaced Jewish children.

 The final five years of Dinezon’s life were filled with sadness and loss.
 In 1915, his closest friend and confidant, I. L. Peretz died of a heart attack in Warsaw.
 A year later, Sholem Aleichem passed away in New York City.
-In 1917, Sholem Abramovitsh died in Odessa.
+In 1917, Mendele Mocher Sforim died in Odessa.
 Despite his grief, Dinezon worked tirelessly to care for Jewish children and became a vigorous advocate for the Yiddishist schools movement in Poland.

 The educator and author C. S. Kasden wrote, “He often played with the children, entering their circle, taking them by the hand, and dancing with them.
 He remembered the child that was sad the day before, and if today the child was lively again, it was for him truly a celebration.”

 Dinezon died on Friday, August 29, 1919 in his home at Karmelica 29 where he was surrounded by family and several members of the Warsaw literary community.
 The final hours of his life, his funeral procession to the cemetery, and the gravesite service were reported in detail in Warsaw's Yiddish newspaper Haynt (Today).

 The Yiddish author and critic David Frishman wrote that tens of thousands of Jews from every ideology and faction lined the streets to mourn the loss of their beloved folk writer.
 In his eulogy for his friend, S. Ansky offered these words about Dinezon's character:

 Honoring his last request, Dinezon was buried beside I. L. Peretz in the Jewish Cemetery on Okopowa Street.
-A year later, S. Ansky was also buried in the same plot following his death on November 8, 1920.
+A year later, S. An-sky was also buried in the same plot following his death on November 8, 1920.
 In 1925, in honor of I. L. Peretz's 10th yahrzeit (the 10th anniversary of his death), a large granite mausoleum designed by Abraham Ostrzego was erected over their graves.
 Poles call the monument “Mauzoleum Trzech Pisarzy” (Mausoleum of the Three Writers).
 In Hebrew letters inscribed near the top are the words, “Ohel Peretz” (Peretz's Tomb).